Tulanians honored at AIA NOLA Design Awards

 BY Shyla Krishnappa

-Tulane School of Architecture and Built Environment faculty, staff, and alumni have received multiple honors at the AIA New Orleans 2025 Design Awards.
-The AIA New Orleans Design Awards celebrate the best of New Orleans Architecture and Design, admiring our community’s achivements and recognizing the best of our built environment.
+Tulane School of Architecture and Built Environment students, faculty, staff, and alumni have received multiple honors at the AIA New Orleans 2025 Design Awards.
+The AIA New Orleans Design Awards celebrate the best of New Orleans Architecture and Design, admiring our community’s achievements and recognizing the best of our built environment.

 The corridor has been in use for more than two centuries, having previously been a shipping canal in the late 1700s.
 The Tulane project is a collaboration with the school's Albert and Tina Small Center for Collaborative Design and Sprout NOLA, an agriculture non-profit working to build a stronger, more equipped community of growers in Louisiana and help all New Orleanians be part of a community food system.

-In addition, Favrote Assosicate Professor Adam Marcus received a Small Scale Commendation for his Variable Projects submission of the project "Arbor".
+Associate Professor Adam Marcus received a Small Scale Commendation for his Variable Projects submission of the project "Arbor".
 Arbor is a sculptural installation commissioned for the City of Palo Alto, CA. It is a data spatialization of the urban forest of Palo Alto.
 The sculptural installation consists of 120 ribs arranged radially within King Plaza at Palo Alto City Hall.
 It uses the database of over 45,000 public trees in the city’s Open Data Portal as the basis for a collective, three-dimensional map of one aspect of the city’s ecology: all trees in the public realm.

 Related